llvm/llvm-project/amd/comgr/README.md

   certain runtime headers.
 If this is not set, it has a default value of "${ROCM_PATH}/llvm".

+Comgr utilizes a cache to preserve the results of compilations between executions.
+The cache's status (enabled/disabled), storage location for its results, and eviction policy can be manipulated through specific environment variables.
+If an issue arises during cache initialization, the execution will proceed with the cache turned off.

+* `AMD_COMGR_CACHE_DIR`: When set to "", the cache is turned off.
+If assigned a value, that value is used as the path for cache storage.
+By default, it is directed to "$XDG_CACHE_HOME/comgr_cache" (which defaults to "$USER/.cache/comgr_cache" on Linux, and "%LOCALAPPDATA%\cache\comgr_cache" on Windows).
+* `AMD_COMGR_CACHE_POLICY`: If assigned a value, the string is interpreted and applied to the cache pruning policy.
+The cache is pruned only upon program termination.
+The string format aligns with [Clang's ThinLTO cache pruning policy](https://clang.llvm.org/docs/ThinLTO.html#cache-pruning).
+  The default policy is set as: "prune_interval=1h:prune_expiration=0h:cache_size=75%:cache_size_bytes=30g:cache_size_files=0".

 Comgr also supports some environment variables to aid in debugging.
 These
 include: